87 New Zealand Slang Words and How to Use Them

 23. Gumboots – “Chuck on your gumboots and let’s go on the farm”

 Also known as wellingtons or rubber boots.
 As a kid, one of my favourite songs of all time was the gumboot song!

 24. Beached as – “I can’t get off my bed, I’m beached as, bro!”

 Referring to the cartoon where a whale is stuck on the beach, it means when you’re stuck somewhere.

-25. Maaaate – “I forgot to buy you a bag of chips” “Aw maaaaate”
+25. Maaaate – “I forgot to buy you a bag of hot chips” “Aw maaaaate”

-This has to be said which an extended middle of course but the normal word is just mate.
-You would use this if you’re a little bit disappointed.
+This has to be said with an extended middle of course, but the normal word is just mate.
+You would use this NZ slang if you’re a little bit disappointed.

 26. Choice – “I got you a pie” “Choice bro!”

 27. Dag – “Linda is a dag”